WordPress Performance 2024

 Core Web Vitals

 The metrics that make up Core Web Vitals will evolve over time.
-The current set for 2020 focuses on three aspects of user experience – loading, interactivity, and visual stability – and includes the following metrics (and their respective thresholds):
+The current set for 2020 focuses on three aspects of the user experience – loading, interactivity, and visual stability – and includes the following metrics (and their respective thresholds):

 Largest Contentful Paint (LCP):